planetlearning/planetlearning.github.io/pages/micromaster/firststeps.md

 ## Step 9 - Join the team

 Next thing is to post a screenshot of your completed progress to the Slack chat.
 Click [here](trackprogress.md) to find your completed progress.
-Message us ("@/all" and "@dogi") and ask about adding yourself to the team list found in [team.md](team.md) and setting up a meeting so you can become a part of the team as soon as possible.
+Message us ("@lmmrssa" and "@dogi") and ask about adding yourself to the team list found in [team.md](team.md) and setting up a meeting so you can become a part of the team as soon as possible.

 Make sure to read through the [orientation document](orientation.md) before the meeting.